mdn/content/files/en-us/learn/forms/form_validation/index.md

 {{EmbedLiveSample("Constraining_the_values_of_your_entries", "100%", 100)}}

-> **Note:** You can find this example live on GitHub as [fruit-length.html](https://mdn.github.io/learning-area/html/forms/form-validation/fruit-length.html) (see also the [source code](https://github.com/mdn/learning-area/blob/main/html/forms/form-validation/fruit-length.html).)
+> **Note:** You can find this example live on GitHub as [fruit-length.html](https://mdn.github.io/learning-area/html/forms/form-validation/fruit-length.html) See also the [source code](https://github.com/mdn/learning-area/blob/main/html/forms/form-validation/fruit-length.html).

 > **Note:** `<input type="number">` (and other types, such as `range` and `date`) can also take a [`step`](/en-US/docs/Web/HTML/Attributes/step) attribute, which specifies what increment the value will go up or down by when the input controls are used (such as the up and down number buttons).
 > In the above example we've not included a `step` attribute, so the value defaults to `1`.
 This means that floats, like 3.2, will also show as invalid.